BOOKS

 Josh is also halfway through writing not one, but TWO (!) other novels.
-THE VIKING BALLAD OF JISHU MITRA is a picaresque adventure story about a dreamy young computer programmer from Calcutta who gives up everything to move to London when he is invited to stage an art show at the Tate Modern, only to discover upon arrival that he was invited by mistake.
-Making new friends and finding the means to survive, Jishu ends up embarking on a journey across continents, through the underbellies of European capitals, alongside desperate migrants in the Sahara, into and out of war zones (again by accident), and finally to San Francisco, where he stumbles into fame and fortune in the most unexpected way ...
+THE VIKING OF CALCUTTA is a picaresque adventure tale of Jishu Mitra, half-European, half-Bengali, an outcaste, a loner, a dreamy young computer programmer from Kolkata, India, hopelessly in love with a woman he cannot marry, who gives up everything to move to London when he is invited to stage a solo art show at the Tate Modern, only to discover upon arrival that his invitation was an email mistake.
+Hanging on with no money, no friends, no means to survive, Jishu embarks on a journey across continents, through the underbellies of Scandinavian capitals in search of his mother's family, alongside desperate migrants in the Sahara, into and out of war zones (by accident), and finally to the heart of Big Tech in San Francisco, where he stumbles into fame and fortune in the most unexpected way ...

-A PLACE AT THE TABLE OF THE WORLD is the story of five undocumented refugees, each from a different continent, each fleeing a different kind of violence--sexual, political, economic, environmental--who become neighbors in a seedy London apartment building.
-Unwanted and uncertain, they decide to do what rich financiers do with their money, only with their bodies: find an offshore refuge.
-Claiming an uninhabited island off the coast of Scotland, they establish their own "safe haven" for people who have nowhere else to go.
-But soon their new settlement is beset by migrants, as they struggle to maintain order in their new society, and the nations of the world begin to take notice and threaten their illegal project ...
+A PLACE AT THE TABLE OF THE WORLD is the story of five undocumented refugees, each from a different continent, each fleeing a different kind of violence--sexual, political, economic, environmental, religious--who meet in a seedy London apartment building.
+Unwanted, underfed, unprotected, they decide to do for themselves what the global elite do with their money: find an offshore safe haven.
+Claiming an uninhabited island off the coast of Scotland, they establish their own "shelter" for people from all over the world who have nowhere else to go.
+But as their new settlement is beset by desperate migrants, they struggle to maintain order and establish a just society, while the nations of the world take notice and mobilize against their illegal project ...

 Josh is also halfway through writing not one, but TWO (!) other novels.
-THE VIKING BALLAD OF JISHU MITRA is a picaresque adventure story about a dreamy young computer programmer from Calcutta who gives up everything to move to London when he is invited to stage an art show at the Tate Modern, only to discover upon arrival that he was invited by mistake.
-Making new friends and finding the means to survive, Jishu ends up embarking on a journey across continents, through the underbellies of European capitals, alongside desperate migrants in the Sahara, into and out of war zones (again by accident), and finally to San Francisco, where he stumbles into fame and fortune in the most unexpected way ...
+THE VIKING OF CALCUTTA is a picaresque adventure tale of Jishu Mitra, half-European, half-Bengali, an outcaste, a loner, a dreamy young computer programmer from Kolkata, India, hopelessly in love with a woman he cannot marry, who gives up everything to move to London when he is invited to stage a solo art show at the Tate Modern, only to discover upon arrival that his invitation was an email mistake.
+Hanging on with no money, no friends, no means to survive, Jishu embarks on a journey across continents, through the underbellies of Scandinavian capitals in search of his mother's family, alongside desperate migrants in the Sahara, into and out of war zones (by accident), and finally to the heart of Big Tech in San Francisco, where he stumbles into fame and fortune in the most unexpected way ...

-A PLACE AT THE TABLE OF THE WORLD is the story of five undocumented refugees, each from a different continent, each fleeing a different kind of violence--sexual, political, economic, environmental--who become neighbors in a seedy London apartment building.
-Unwanted and uncertain, they decide to do what rich financiers do with their money, only with their bodies: find an offshore refuge.
-Claiming an uninhabited island off the coast of Scotland, they establish their own "safe haven" for people who have nowhere else to go.
-But soon their new settlement is beset by migrants, as they struggle to maintain order in their new society, and the nations of the world begin to take notice and threaten their illegal project ...
+A PLACE AT THE TABLE OF THE WORLD is the story of five undocumented refugees, each from a different continent, each fleeing a different kind of violence--sexual, political, economic, environmental, religious--who meet in a seedy London apartment building.
+Unwanted, underfed, unprotected, they decide to do for themselves what the global elite do with their money: find an offshore safe haven.
+Claiming an uninhabited island off the coast of Scotland, they establish their own "shelter" for people from all over the world who have nowhere else to go.
+But as their new settlement is beset by desperate migrants, they struggle to maintain order and establish a just society, while the nations of the world take notice and mobilize against their illegal project ...

 “Grace”